JaafarBerjawi/TaskManagementAPI/README.md

 # Task Management API
-This project is a Task Management Web API that allows users to get manage tasks.
+This project is a Task Management Web API that allows users to manage tasks.
 The API also includes user registration and token-based authentication.

 ## Table of Contents
 - Project Overview